-Got a little Van Gogh at your house?
-A simple pretend paint pallet is great pretend play idea for toddlers and preschoolers.
-Super-fun for indoors or out, and a bunch of these would make for a terrific activity at a child’s art-themed birthday party!
+Make a cardboard paint pallet for pretend play for your toddlers and preschoolers.
+It’s fun for the playroom or classroom, and it would make a terrific activity for a child’s art-themed birthday party!

 That’s where these pretend play paint pallets are perfect!
 No-mess painting, and an opportunity for imaginations and creativity to flourish!
 Win-win!

 I was inspired to make these last weekend, when I was looking an old set of kids’ watercolours that we have.
 The paints came in a black plastic pallet which is now pretty much empty, and I was thinking that if I cleaned the pallet right out and washed it up, it would make for some fun pretend-painting.

 Then I had a “light-bulb moment”, and decided it might be better to make several pretend paint pallets, any the Hooligans could paint together, each holding their own pallet.

 For your conviencience, this post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

 - I began by drawing the shape of a paint palette on to a piece of white cardboard.
 If you need to trace one, you can find a variety of paint palette shapes here.